Leonardo8133/flowchart-machine/README.md

 3. The extension will:
    - Check if Python is available on your system
-   - Look for `main.py` in the same directory as your Python file
+   - Use the built-in `main.py` script from the extension's flowchart directory
    - Execute the Python script to generate flowchart data
    - Display the flowchart in a new webview panel

 ## Requirements

 - **Python**: Must be installed and available in your system PATH
-- **main.py**: A Python script that generates flowchart data (must be in the same directory as your Python file)
+- **main.py**: A Python script that generates flowchart data (built into the extension)
 - **VS Code**: Version 1.101.0 or higher

 ## File Structure